 While influencer marketing can bring incredible results, it can be a confusing space.
 This article outlines the difference between endorsement and effective influencer marketing, and has some tips for how to approach it.

-Enter your email below to sign up for more of our latest content or get in touch here if you’d like to speak to us about how we can help you build an effective influencer marketing strategy.
+Get in touch here if you’d like to speak to us about how we can help you build an effective influencer marketing strategy.